ignite/cli/docs/guide/interchange/03-walkthrough.md

   denom: marscoin
 ```

-The sell order book on the source blokchain is now empty.
+The sell order book on the source blockchain is now empty.

-Cancelling a buy order:
+Cancel a buy order:

 ```bash
 # Target blockchain
 interchanged tx dex cancel-buy-order dex channel-0 marscoin venuscoin 5
 ```

+The amount of venuscoin is increased:

 ```yml
 # Target blockchain